lucasw/carbot/README.md

 and the model appears in rviz and gazebo.

+Gazebo frequently doesn't exit cleanly after pressing ctrl-c, you may have to kill the roscore and restart it to run again.

+If it does exit cleanly it is a good idea to:

+    rosparam delete /

+Or at least set sim_time to false.

 # commanding motion

 Any generator of cmd_vel messages can work here, though teleop twist keyboard and teleop joy are scaled inappropriately by default so need adjustment.